Assessing quality and performance

 Where appropriate, we’ll continue to describe the quality of care using our 4 ratings: outstanding, good, requires improvement, or inadequate.

-When we assess evidence, we assign scores to the key evidence categories for each quality statement that we’re assessing.
+When we assess evidence, we assign scores to the relevant evidence categories for each quality statement that we’re assessing.
 Ratings will be based on building up scores from quality statements to an overall rating.

 This approach makes clear the type of evidence that we have used to reach decisions.